-The Lord Marvel 5740-8000 appeared in 1967 and the success of this reconnoitre into the high-beat space prompted Seiko’s rapid development and deployment of a 36000 bph version of the newly designed 61 series movement into its automatic 61 series Grand Seiko later the same year.
+The Lord Marvel 5740-8000 appeared towards the end of 1966 and the success of this reconnoitre into the high-beat space prompted Seiko’s rapid development and deployment of a 36000 bph version of the newly designed 61 series movement into its automatic 61 series Grand Seiko later the same year.
 The following year, the Daini division launched their fabulous hand wind high-beat 45 calibre, which was fitted initially to King Seikos from 1968 and subsequently into Grand Seikos.

 This extended preamble brings us to our subject, a very tidy, but entirely non-functioning example of a Lord Marvel 5740-8000 from January 1977.
 Initially, the horse shoe case back lured me into thinking that I’d landed an example produced right at the start of the production run of this landmark Seiko model because the received wisdom is that horse shoe backs were phased out in 1974.
 However, the earliest watches were fitted with dolphin case backs and the printed dial codes at the bottom of the dial used the TAD rather than U suffix.* I note that the Lord Marvel 36000 maintained a presence within domestic Seiko catalogues to as late as 1978 – an impressive 11 year lifetime for a manual wind, no complication watch produced during a period where mechanical watch technology was in its death throes.